realliyifei/alfred-sequential-strings-creator/README.md

 It supports the sequence of either integer or one-digit float.

-The input format is `strings {number-number} strings`, where curly braces work as determinators.
+The input format is `strings {number-number} strings`, where curly braces work as identifiers.

 * Type `hw{1-3} ` after trigger keyword, and choose *horizontally*, it creates: